Human Development Major

 Field experiences and research are an essential component for the Human Development major.

-- Non-teacher candidate are required to complete field experiences in schools or other educational and social agencies or organizations
+- Non-teacher candidates are required to complete field experiences in schools or other educational and social agencies or organizations.